Server configuration properties

 - A maximum response size to be cached in bytes.
 If

-- cgiScriptExtensions (Array<String>; cgi module; Project Karpacz 0.5.0 and newer)
+- cgiScriptExtensions (Array<String>; cgi module)

 - CGI script extensions, which will be handled via CGI handler outside the